-House Bill No. 6534 seeks to modernize the legal framework for appointments to municipal housing authorities in Connecticut by redefining key terms and shifting the appointment authority from the chief executive officer (CEO) to the local legislative body.
-The bill updates the definition of "governing body" in section 8-39 to clarify that it refers to the legislative body of the municipality or the board of selectmen in towns with a town meeting.
-It also revises the definition of "tenant of the authority" in section 8-41 to include tenants living in housing owned or managed by a housing authority or those receiving direct housing assistance from the authority.
+House Bill No. 6534 seeks to revise the legal framework for appointments to municipal housing authorities in Connecticut by updating definitions and modifying the appointment process for commissioners.
+The bill replaces the existing definition of "governing body" in section 8-39 to clarify that it refers to the legislative body of the municipality or the board of selectmen in towns with a town meeting.
+It also revises the definition of "tenant of the authority" in section 8-41 to include tenants living in housing owned or managed by a housing authority or those receiving housing assistance directly from the authority.

 PD Joint Favorable: 8-41, 8-67